usernotfinded/congrex/README.md

 Every approved MCP tool call is logged to the terminal for transparency.

+MCP tools are only exposed during debate when every participating senator uses a local provider.
+If any active senator uses a hosted provider such as OpenAI, Anthropic, Google, xAI, OpenRouter, or a custom hosted OpenAI-compatible endpoint, Congrex disables MCP tools for that debate to avoid forwarding tool definitions or tool results to third-party APIs.

 ### MCP tool filtering

 Tools go through a two-layer safety filter before they are offered for approval: